disinfoRG/ZeroScraper/README.md

     Site-specific arguments (depth, delay, and ua) should be specified in 'config' column of Site table.
     Otherwise the default values will be used.

-3. Revisit news articles in database based on next_snapshot_at parameter in Article Table on the mysql database.
+3. Revisit articles in database based on next_snapshot_at parameter in Article Table on the mysql database.
 The function will save new html to ArticleSnapshot table and update the snapshot parameters in Article Table.
 ```sh
 # update all articles